utubo/shortcrypt/.github/README.md

 # Shortcrypt

-Simple page to RSA encrypt short text.
+A easy page to RSA encrypt short text.

 ## Usage
 1. Bob (he wants to receive a message) opens [here](https://utubo.github.io/shortcrypt/), inputs a password, and the URL of the page for encryption is generated.